Enhanced help and support experience, increasing engagement with FAQs and articles.

 I approached the help and support transformation from the customer’s perspective, using research and discovery methodologies to identify critical tasks.
 Working collaboratively with the research we undertook research tasks such as developing user personas and reconsidered the brand proposition to expand customers interactions across all breakpoints.
 We summarised the research results into precise key user pain points.

-• Poor navigation causing information is buried under multiple layers.
+• Poor navigation burying content under multiple layers

-• Ineffective search causing users to struggle finding relevant content.
+• Ineffective search unable to surface relevant content

 WhatsApp Image 2020-11-23 at 21.25.25.jpeg